How to: Get a technical person to work on your idea for equity

 How much equity will they get?

 Look up the salaries for developers, and the rate of startup failures.
-If, on an actuarial basis, you can’t beat a developer’s salary then you are offering too little.
+If—on an actuarial basis, with conservative revenue estimates—you can’t beat a developer’s salary, then you are offering too little.

 Answer: Why don’t you have capital to pay someone?